Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties: Curl flux network and detailed balance violation

-$J_{(n,N)\rightarrow (n',N')} \neq 0$ measures how far the system deviates from the equilibrium, thus breaking the detailed balance.
-When the condensates emerge, $J$s on the graph consist of loop currents.
-To see this closely, we essentially develop two theorems as follows.
+$J_{(n,N)\rightarrow (n',N')}$ measures how far the system deviates from the equilibrium, thus breaking the detailed balance.
+When the condensates emerge, $J$s on the graph consist of nonzero loop currents at steady state.
+To see this closely, we essentially apply the affinity as follows.